Wet'suwet'en supporters block CN railway in East Vancouver | CBC News

 Amtrak Cascades Train 516 will return to Bellingham (BEL) where it will terminate.
 Buses will be provided to Vancouver (VAC).—@AmtrakAlerts

-It's the latest protest in a series of demonstrations supporting the Wet'suwet'en hereditary chiefs who oppose the Coastal GasLink pipeline in Northern B.C.
+This is the latest in a series of demonstrations supporting the Wet'suwet'en hereditary chiefs.

 Railways and other infrastructure have been blocked across the country in support of the Wet'suwet'en.